jllottes/jllottes.github.io/_sources/index.rst

 Class Participation
 ===================

-This includes class attendance, asking and answering questions in class and during office hours.
+This includes class attendance, asking and answering questions in class and during office hours, and submitting weekly notebook files.
 Class participation will be evaluated weekly.